kapoko/delicious-hamburgers/README.md

 $hamburger-class-name:                      'hamburger' // The main class and prefixes of the animation classes
                                             // can be changed.
 This allows for different styled buttons on the
                                             // same page.
+$hamburger-extra-transition-rules:          &; // = null.
+If you need extra transition rules on the base element
+                                            // you can set this variable and it gets appended.
+This way you don't
+                                            // need to overwrite the plugin transition rules.
+Example:
+                                            // $hamburger-extra-transition-rules: box-shadow 0.15s ease-in-out;
 ```

 #### Select which animations to compile by variable